Skip to main content

 Getting Started

-1. We'll be switching to a new folder of prepared files for this exercise.
-In your code editor, close all open files to avoid confusion and maintain a clean workspace.
+1. We’ll be switching to a new folder of prepared files for this exercise.
+In your code editor, close all open files to avoid confusion.

 2. For this exercise we’ll be working with the Tahoe Pseudo-Elements folder located in Desktop > Class Files > Advanced HTML CSS Class.
 Open that folder in your code editor if it allows you to (like Visual Studio Code does).